College Scholarship Program

 Cal Water has established a scholarship program to assist students residing within its service areas who plan to continue their education in college or vocational school programs.
 Scholarships are offered each year for full-time study at an accredited institution of the student’s choice.

 Students can get more information about the Cal Water Scholarship program and start the application process online.
-Applications for the 2017 award cycle must be submitted on or before May 1, 2017.
+Enrollment for the 2021 scholarship program is currently open.
+Applications are being accepted through April 16.

 Awards are for undergraduate study only.